'Beyond excited': Taylor Swift fans revel in their chance to see pop megastar in Foxboro

 Many set up chairs, enjoying food and drinks while making new friends and spending time with family after the lots opened at 2:30 p.m.
-Traffic was moving steadily along Route 1 with no reported backups on that roadway or Route 140.
+Traffic was moving into lots along Route 1 and there were no reported backups on Route 140.

 For many of the more than 50,000 fans attending Friday night’s show, seeing Swift and her The Eras Tour was a family event.